 Cardiovascular Technician

+The Cardiovascular Technician (CVT) course provides students the technical skills and knowledge required to achieve entry-level competencies and perform Navy NEC L06A duties at fixed medical treatment facilities and field environments.
 Cardiovascular technicians are allied health professionals specifically focused on the diagnostic and interventional treatment of patients with cardiac and peripheral vascular disease under the care of the physician.
-The Cardiovascular Technician course provides simulated and live training in all aspects of cardiovascular medicine to include invasive cardiology (cardiac catheterization, electrophysiology), non-invasive cardiology (echocardiography, electrocardiography), and critical care treatment and transportation.
+The CVT course is a single service course that provides simulated and live training in all aspects of cardiovascular medicine to include invasive cardiology (cardiac catheterization, electrophysiology), non-invasive cardiology (echocardiography, electrocardiography), and critical care treatment and transportation.
 Subjects include anatomy and physiology, chemistry, physics, pharmacology, electrocardiography, echocardiography, radiography, and cardiac catheterization techniques.
 Quality control and safety techniques are emphasized throughout the course.
-Students will receive instruction and practice in medical ethics, patient care, and a pre-clinical comprehensive review that prepares students to transition to a clinical setting.
-The instructional design for the Cardiovascular Technician course consolidated courses is group paced.
+Students will receive instruction and practice in medical ethics, patient care, and a pre-clinical comprehensive that prepares students to transition to a clinical setting.
+The instructional design for the CVT course courses is group-paced.
 Lecture, demonstration, online materials, simulations, and laboratory practice are utilized during pre-clinical training.
 Clinical training may occur at military or civilian treatment facilities.
 Clinical training includes instruction in invasive and non-invasive cardiovascular medicine.

 US Air Force